Living with Depression

 Talking to others

 Friends and family members can be sources of support and guidance.
 Talk to trusted friends or family members about your condition.
-Explain your symptoms to them, and let them know that you are working with a health care provider to treat your depression.
-Tell friends and family members how they also can be helpful.
+Explain your symptoms and let them know that you are working with a health care provider to treat your depression.
+Tell friends and family how they can help.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.